 The Footprints of Faith walks trace the stories of some of Cambridge’s most influential thinkers and activists visiting the places they knew and where some of their groundbreaking work took shape.
-Guided walks on the themes of Science and Human Rights will be available for schools to book throughout the summer term.
+Guided walks on the themes of Science and Human Rights will be available for schools to book throughout the autumn term.
 A storyteller to lead the walk and travel grants for transport costs can be provided: please email firstname.lastname@example.org to book.
 Teachers can alternatively use online teaching resources to lead a walk themselves.
 To find out more, please visit: footprintsfaith.wordpress.com

 Footprints of Faith is a programme of Cambridge walking tours, developed to support the RE curriculum and encourage cross-curricular links with other key subjects, in particular science and history.
 Many world-leading pioneers in scientific discovery and social reform have lived and worked in Cambridge over the centuries.
 Many were inspired by their faith, which the Footprints walks explore.
 Schools can book a guided walk at any time in the year on the theme of Human Rights or Science, or they can undertake their own walk using the Footprints of Faith resources.
 The walks have been adapted to be suitable for KS1, KS2 and KS3 children.